ethan-alderson/proximal-policy-optimization/README.md

 # proximal-policy-optimization
-A barebones implementation of Proximal Policy Optimization, a reinforcement learning algorithm
+A barebones implementation of Proximal Policy Optimization, a reinforcement learning algorithm.